-Out of the Blue welcomes all people, and especially those with protected characteristics, as determined in law by the Equalities Act 2010 (Age, Disability, Gender Reassignment, Marriage and civil partnership, Race, Religion or belief, Pregnancy and Maternity, Sex, Sexual orientation) to our spaces, as members of our staff, part of our artistic community and members of the public.
+Out of the Blue welcomes all people, and especially those with protected characteristics, as determined in law by the Equality Act 2010 (Age, Disability, Gender Reassignment, Marriage and civil partnership, Race, Religion or belief, Pregnancy and Maternity, Sex, Sexual orientation) to our spaces, as members of our staff, part of our artistic community and members of the public.

 Out of the Blue is committed to providing spaces in which communities can come together, celebrate, share, discuss and debate.
 As an organisation, we are committed to the importance of respectful, democratic discussion and recognise the importance of having spaces in which that can take place.
 Out of the Blue is committed to freedom of speech and to the rights of all to discuss difficult and sensitive topics, and to being a place where all are safe, welcomed and respected.